kelseymbird/cs4090-assignment-4-templae/src/bug_fix_report.md

 Impact: If the date format is corrupted or inconsistent in storage, this may lead to runtime exceptions.

 Solution: Implement error handling using try/except blocks or validate the input format during parsing.

+7. Rerun for completed and deleted tasks

+Description: The completion and deletion buttons didn't automatically reload the page, so it didn't look like the task had been delete though it had been

+Impact: confusing the user

+Solution: use 'st.rerun()' after each of the buttons is pressed to reload the page.